Compact Home Office Ideas – How to create a stylish and practical home office without a spare room

 It’s essential to have a good internet connection so make sure you have a wifi booster to strengthen the signal when you’re working from home – especially if you’re using a space that’s a long way from your router or if other people are using it as well.
 Make sure you have plenty of stationery, a working printer, phone charging points close to your desk and a good mobile signal.
 Being well-equipped provides peace of mind and allows you to work efficiently.

 Mark your territory.
 Make sure you keep your professional papers and working documents in their own space – there’s no point getting your day-to-day notes mixed up with your domestic bills or the kids’ homework.
-Well-designed storage, whether it’s bespoke desk space or dedicated shelving will help you to organise your work efficiently.
+Well-designed storage, whether it’s bespoke desk space or dedicated shelving will help you to organise your work efficiently, so make sure to consider these elements when designing your home office furniture.

 A welcoming workspace will put you in a positive frame of mind.
 Give it a splash of colour or use textured wallpaper or throws to make it feel comfortable as well as professional.
 If you are working in a defined zone, a great tip is to paint it in a colour that complements the rest of the room but gives it a point of difference so that you can separate your workspace from your play space.